 Did Kanye just drop the greatest drill track of all time?

 Kanye West, Lil Baby, and The Weeknd provide us with a category three hurricane that we all need in our lives.

 Speaking of hurricanes, keep everyone who might get affected by hurricane Ida in your prayers.
 Anywho, “Hurricane” is one of those holy hip-hop tracks that features killer bars and an organ that will make you want to confess your sins to GOD.

-What I find interesting about “Hurricane” is that everyone featured in the song provides different perspectives to it: Baby provides glorious raps that the boys and girls in the trap can relate to, The Weeknd provides glorious vocals that angels and ghosts can relate to, and Kanye provides uber-confident raps that Kanye can relate to.
-You get an epiphany, you get an epiphany, you get an epiphany (In my Oprah voice)!
+What I find interesting about “Hurricane” is that everyone featured on the song provides different aspects to it: Lil Baby provides glorious raps that the boys and girls in the trap can relate to, The Weeknd provides glorious vocals that angels and ghosts can relate to, and Kanye West provides uber-confident raps that Kanye West can relate to.
+You get an epiphany, you get an epiphany, you get an epiphany (In my Oprah Winfrey voice)!